Plan Today for Long Term Care

-With a specialty in Medicaid Planning, I am able to assist those who are able to plan ahead but also those who are not.
-For many without experience navigating the Medicaid systems, I am a resource for making sure the families understand and can qualify under the rules.
-My office assists with whatever forms and applications are necessary and we make sure the forms are completed properly and submitted on time in order to receive the maximum amount of benefits.
-My office also handles Medicaid Appeals for those who are wrongfully denied benefits.
+With a specialty in Medicaid Planning, we are able to assist those who are able to plan ahead but also those who are not.
+For many without experience navigating the Medicaid systems, we are a resource for making sure the families understand and can qualify under the rules.
+Our office assists with whatever forms and applications are necessary and we make sure the forms are completed properly and submitted on time in order to receive the maximum amount of benefits.
+Our office also handles Medicaid Appeals for those who are wrongfully denied benefits.

 For those who are not in urgent need of long-term care, a good estate plan, which can include a Will, Power of Attorney, and Advanced Health Care Directive, can be invaluable in a time of crisis.
 If your loved one has a stroke, heart attack, or receives a diagnosis of dementia, having all their estate documents completed ahead of time can alleviate stress and add to peace of mind.